muratk3n/thirdwave/en/README.md

 ---

 Guys from KTH Sweden.
-F-ing Tor mfker..
+Effin Tor mfker..
 They got some game there.

 ---